bootstrap-vue/bootstrap-vue/src/icons/README.md

 ```

 BootstrapVue icons SCSS/CSS does not depend on any Bootstrap SASS variables, mixins, functions or
-CSS classes.
+CSS classes (other than the Bootstrap `text-{variant}` variant utility classes, if using the
+`variant` prop).
 Please note that the icons CSS is _also_ included in the main BootstrapVue SCSS/CSS
 files.

 ### Browser